jrhicks/loopback-authorization-practice/README.md

  [X] Resrict SIERAs to authenticated users

- [X] Use a operationhook to filter Sieras to status='published'
+ [X] Use an operationhook to filter Sieras to status='published'

  [X] Add tests to demonstrate that Sieras are being limited to published

- [ ] Setup console to easily experiment
+ [X] Setup console to easily experiment

  [ ] Refine operationhook to only filter Sieras based on user role